-Students may be eligible to receive a refund due to excess financial aid or change in enrollment.
+Students may be eligible to receive a refund if there is a credit reflecting on their student account.
 Refunds are not provided for an overpayment on an account.
 The refund process begins after the late registration period of each term.
-Students must have a credit balance before a request can be processed.
 Students should enroll in direct deposit, prior to requesting a refund, to obtain their funds quickly and securely.
-Refunds requested by check are delayed significantly.
-Payments received by personal check will have a 21-day hold before a refund can be issued; a 5-day hold will be imposed for electronic check payments.
+Refunds requested by paper check are delayed significantly.
+Payments received by paper check will have a 14 calendar day hold before a refund can be issued; a 7 calendar day hold will be imposed for online payments.
 For more information on the refund criteria and process, see www.scu.edu/bursar/refund.